asmaaHamdym/snake-game/README.md

 2. Click "Start Game" or press Spacebar
 3. Use Arrow Keys to control the snake
 4. Eat the red circles to grow and earn points
-5. Avoid hitting walls and your own tail
+5. Avoid hitting obstacles and your own tail

 ## Game Rules

 - The snake automatically moves forward in the current direction
-- Change direction using arrow keys
+- Change direction using arrow keys or swipes on touch screens
 - Eating food adds 10 points and makes the snake grow longer
-- The game ends when you hit a wall or collide with your own body
+- The game ends when you hit an obstacle or collide with your own body
 - Speed increases with each level (every 100 points = 1 level)

 ## Controls